What Are The Different Types Of Interest?

 An adjustable-rate mortgage (ARM), also called a variable-rate mortgage, will match an index rate and then follow that rate throughout the life of the loan.
 For example, the loan might match the Prime Interest Rate.
 The interest the borrower pays will depend on the Prime Rate as the Federal Reserve changes it.
 Consequently, the borrower could experience savings or be hit by extra charges if the interest rate spikes.

-ARMs work by giving a borrower a fixed rate (known as a teaser rate) to begin.
+ARMs work by giving a borrower a fixed rate (known as an initial rate) to begin.
 Then, further into the loan, the interest rate follows an index and resets at designated intervals, such as yearly or monthly.
 Therefore, ARMs are a hybrid product, not a true variable interest loan.

 How Can Consumers Compare Interest Rates Across Loan Offers?